Basic Music Theory 102: Music Notes, Scales & Chords

 Other Scales & Chords

 But now that you know how to build basic major and minor scales and chords and you’ll be able to play or make music in ANY KEY you want.
-You’ll also be able to sing better by practicing these notes with your voice.
-This is what they do in singing lessons.

 The next thing you’ll want to learn in our basic music theory course is how music flows.
 First, we’re going to talk about the Nashville Number System and put numbers to all the notes you just learned.